deckhouse/deckhouse/modules/500-cilium-hubble/docs/README.md

 ---
-title: "The cni-cilium module"
+title: "The cilium-hubble module"
 ---

-This module is responsible for providing a network between multiple nodes in a cluster using the [cilium](https://cilium.io/) module.
+This module is responsible for adding observability network tools when a cluster is using the cilium CNI.